Demi Lovato Hits 2017 AMAs Red Carpet With History Making Transgender Lawmaker Danica Roem

 Demi Lovato is a warrior, so it's no surprise that the singer hit the 2017 American Music Awards red carpet at the Microsoft Theater in Los Angeles with a fellow trailblazer, history making transgender lawmaker Danica Roem, who was elected to the Virginia House of Delegates earlier this month.

-Lovato, who is performing "Sorry Not Sorry" at the award show, says told E!
-News' Jason Kennedy that she connected with Danica, who takes office on Jan.
+Lovato, who is performing "Sorry Not Sorry" at the award show, told E!
+News' Jason Kennedy that she connected with Roem, who takes office on Jan.
 10, after she was inspired by her headline-making election.

 The "Confident" singer said, "We connected because I heard her story.
 She is actually the first out and seated transgender state legislator in American history and when I heard that I was just completely inspired by it."